bonifield/volatilityGrapher/README.md

 Force-directed graph generator for Volatility visualizations
 - Requires Python 3, GraphViz, and Volatility
 - v1.5.1 (08 Sep 2018)
 	- totally re-written for Python 3
 	- absolutely requires JSON input from Volatility
 	- supports Volatility's netscan module
 	- no longer requires pslist; everything will be blue if you don't include it though

 ## Workflow
 - collect memory --> run Volatility modules specifying JSON output --> send module output through volCombine

 ## volCombine.py Overview
-	- blue lines mean the link was found in psscan, but not pslist
-	- cyan nodes mean the process was found in psscan, but not pslist (future: mangle in psxview)
+	- blue lines and cyan nodes mean the relationship was found in psscan, but not pslist
 	- orange nodes mean the process was in malfind, without MZ
 	- red nodes mean the process was in malfind, with MZ (4d5a)
-	- Maps pid/ppid connections with process names and usernames.
-Combines pslist data with envars, psscan, malfind, and/or netscan (if presented as arguments) into one graph.
-	- Colorization is purely based on what's found in psscan.txt and malfind.txt, though future node highlighting is on the list
+	- Colorization is purely based on what's found in psscan.txt and malfind.txt

 ## TODO:
 	- dedup code, better classes, subgrouping